ashishtele/ashishtele.github.io/_posts/2024-03-23-Python_script_flow_dia.md

 ## LLM Hallucination

+* Gemini 1.5 Pro: The current version of `Gemini 1.5 Pro` through `Google AI Studio` hallucinates a lot.
+It has a default `temperature` of 2 and can not be adjusted.
+It apologizes a lot!

 ## Pydeps

 > pydeps --max-bacon 4 --exclude fastapi starlette pydantic pydantic_core typing_extensions --show-dot --no-show main.py > githb.dot